qubole/sparklens/README.md

 it helps you approach spark application tuning as a well defined method/process instead of something you learn by trial and error, saving both developer and compute time.

+### Sparklens Reporting as a Service ####

+http://sparklens.qubole.com is a reporting service built on top of Sparklens.
+This service was built to lower the pain of sharing and discussing Sparklens output.
+Users can upload the Sparklens JSON file to this service and retrieve a global sharable link.
+The link delivers the Sparklens report in an easy-to-consume HTML format with intuitive charts and animations.
+It is also useful to have a link for easy reference for yourself, in case some code changes result in lower utilization or make the application slower.

 ### What does it reports? ###

 * Estimated completion time and estimated cluster utilisation with different number of executors